 - If your child is old enough, you can help him or her practice for the test.
 You will need a noisemaker party favor.
 Have your child blow into the end of the noisemaker and try to hold the curly end out while you slowly count to 10.

-- The test will take 4 hours to complete.
+- The test will take 3 to 4 hours to complete.
 You may bring books, small toys or a game to entertain your child while the test is being done.

-- The last meal of the day should not be a large meal and should contain no fiber.
+- The last meal of the day should not be a large meal and should contain no fiber (no rice or bread).

-- Your child will be taught by the nurse how to purse his or her lips around a plastic mouthpiece that is connected to the small foil collection bag (Picture 1).
+- Your child will be taught by the technician how to purse his or her lips around a plastic mouthpiece that is connected to the small foil collection bag (Picture 1).

 - Your child may not eat or drink anything until the test is finished.